mramirez92/reading-notes/class5notes.md

 When a browser reads a style sheet, it will format the HTML document according to the information in the style sheet.
 There are three ways to add a style sheet:

-- external css
+- external css= whole site
-- internal css
+- internal css= individual page
-- inline css
+- inline css= individual element

 External styles are defined within the <link> element, inside the <head> section of an HTML page.
 An external style sheet can be written in any text editor, and must be saved with a .css extension
 ![external css](https://codebridgeplus.com/wp-content/uploads/download-5.png)